Siege of Bukhara: Aftermath

 Having entered the city, Genghis Khan is recorded to have given a speech at the city's Friday mosque:

 The small amount of resistance from the citadel would prove detrimental to the rest of Bukhara.
 The Mongols set fire to the city in an attempt to flush out the holdouts; since most structures in the city were wooden, the soon-uncontrollable fire reduced most of the city to cinders, including the famed library.
 Most of the stone structures left standing by the fire were razed by the Mongols, including the Po-i-Kalyan mosque; the Kalyan minaret was left standing.

 Although everybody inside the citadel was massacred, the population was not wholly exterminated, unlike other cities such as Merv and Gurganj.
 Instead, the people were evacuated and divided up.
-While most women were raped and taken as concubines, the city's craftsmen were sent to factories and instructed to produce Mongol weaponry, and all remaining men of fighting age were conscripted into the Mongol forces.
+Most women were raped and taken as concubines, and the city's craftsmen were sent to factories and instructed to produce Mongol weaponry, and all remaining men of fighting age were conscripted into the Mongol forces.
 These conscripts would be used as human shields in the sieges of Samarkand and Gurganj, which would follow in 1220 and 1221.
-Shah Muhammad died destitute on an island in the Caspian Sea, while the Mongols systematically besieged and took every major city in his empire; his son Jalal al-Din would put up the most resistance but was eventually defeated at the Battle of the Indus in November 1221.
+Shah Muhammad died destitute on an island in the Caspian Sea, and the Mongols systematically besieged and took every major city in his empire; his son Jalal al-Din would put up the most resistance but was eventually defeated at the Battle of the Indus in November 1221.

 Legacy

-While devastating in the short-term, the siege would not be the city's end.
+Although devastating in the short-term, the siege was not the city's end.
 In fact, the city was able to serve as a centre of Asian trade within two decades.
 Proto-bureaucratic elements were quickly put into place under the auspices of the daruyachi Yelü Ahai.
 Many of the institutions that were later put into place took inspiration from the Qara-Khitai, which Buell termed 'a prototype Mongol Empire'.
-Records of a Taoist delegation to the area in 1221 reveal that Samarkand and Bukhara were beginning to be repopulated with Chinese and Khitan artisan settlers; the area was still unstable, with a Khwarazmian bandit chief managing to assassinate a Bukharan daruyachi around that time.
+Records of a Taoist delegation to the area in 1221 reveal that Samarkand and Bukhara were beginning to be repopulated with Chinese and Khitan artisan settlers; the area was still unstable.
+A Khwarazmian bandit chief managed to assassinate a Bukharan daruyachi around that time.
 The former cities of Khwarazmia later became the main sources of income for Ogedai, and would become the key cities of the Chagatai Khanate; Bukhara and Samarkand would later be the home cities of Timur.
-It would also regain its religious importance, becoming the most important centre of Sufism in Central Asia, with the shrine around the tomb of Sayf al-Din al-Bakharzi one of the most richly endowed properties in the region.
+It regained its religious importance, becoming the most important centre of Sufism in Central Asia and the shrine around the tomb of Sayf al-Din al-Bakharzi one of the most richly endowed properties in the region.